Join PVJOBS at HomeWalk on Nov. 15th!

-In celebration of its 16th year of service to the community, PVJOBS will recognize clients who have excelled in their workplace at a September 24th Recognition Luncheon.
+In celebration of its 16th year of service to the community, PVJOBS recognized contractors who have exceeded their local/disadvantaged worker hiring goals and participants who have excelled in their workplace at a September 24th Recognition Luncheon "Journeys of Courage."

-Award recipients will include a participant from the Core Program; a youth from the Right Turn Program; and a U.S. Veteran.
-Recipients will be chosen using employer surveys.
+Other award recipients included LaDaya Epps, a participant from the Core Program; D'Andre Hill, a youth from the Right Turn Program; and James Martinez, a U.S. Veteran.
+Recipients were chosen using employer surveys.

-A “Visionary” and a “Contractor of the Year” will also receive awards at the annual event, which will take place at The Center at the Cathedral Plaza in Downtown Los Angeles.
+“Visionary of the Year” Ron Miller, Executive Secretary of the Los Angeles/Orange Counties Building and Construction Trades Council; and “Contractor of the Year” Walsh/Shea Corridor Constructors, contractors for the Crenshaw/LAX Rail Project, also received awards at the event, which took place at The Center at the Cathedral Plaza in Downtown Los Angeles.

 PVJOBS Coordinates USC Village Construction Job Fair